 Despite enormous medical advances, too many Americans still die alone or in pain.
 Too many endure costly and ineffective treatments.
 Too many come to hospice too late, or not at all.
-80 percent of Americans say they would prefer to die at home, but fewer than 25 percent do.
-However, of those with hospice care, 75 percent die at home.
+80 percent of Americans say they would prefer to live out the remainder of their lives at home, but fewer than 25 percent do.
+However, of those with hospice care, 75 percent are able to finish their life's journey at home.

 Tabitha Hospice is the gold standard for quality, compassionate, end-of-life care.
-A team approach combining expert medical care, pain management, and emotional and spiritual support, hospice care allows each individual to spend his or her final months to the fullest—with dignity and the minimal amount of pain.
+A team approach combining expert medical care, pain management, and emotional and spiritual support, hospice care allows each individual to spend his or her final months to the fullest—with dignity and choice.

 Like all of Tabitha's Elder care services, Tabitha Hospice is motivated by Christian compassion, not economic gain.
 We are a not-for-profit hospice care provider.
 Unlike many of our for-profit competitors, we do not have to focus on generating profits for our shareholders.
 Instead, we focus on helping those we care for make the most of their lives.